CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-vsphere.md

 ### Overview

 This article explains that Cloud Application Manager Dedicated Edition (appliance) can run as a virtual appliance in your vCenter private cloud.
-Here are the requirements, high-level steps to install appliance.
+Here are the requirements, high-level steps to install the appliance.

 ### Audience